adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 89\.
 Payment to States before uniform duties.

-Until the imposition of uniform duties of customs---
+Until the imposition of uniform duties of customs—

 (i.)
 The Commonwealth shall credit to each State the revenues collected therein by the Commonwealth.

 (ii.)
-The Commonwealth shall debit to each State---
+The Commonwealth shall debit to each State—

 *(a)* The expenditure therein of the Commonwealth incurred solely for the maintenance or continuance, as at the time of transfer, of any